sstuder/QuestionBasedSpatialComputing/README.md

 See the [Readme] https://github.com/spatial-ucsb/ConceptsOfSpatialInformation/blob/master/README.md of the original repository for general information about the Core Concepts.

 The implementation is a development of the original repository that is in a proof of concept state.
-It stills should not be considered stable for a production environment.
+It still should not be considered stable for a production environment.

 Contents
 -----------------------------